Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Croydon and are not the council.
 About us

 The Corporate Parenting Panel met on 20 March 2024 to discuss the Annual Report of the Virtual School and review performance data.
-Key decisions included agreeing the Virtual School's report and its priorities, and reviewing the performance of various indicators related to children in care.
+Key decisions included agreeing the Virtual School's report and priorities, and a commitment to further updates on improvements to the duty system and pathway plans.

 Annual Report of the Virtual School